25513 Fox Point Ln., Millville, Delaware 19967

 Millville is in southeastern Delaware and is the setting for Bishop's Landing, a gated community that markets to families, empty nesters and retirees.
 It will eventually will hold 449 attached and single family homes.
 Beazer Homes broke ground here in 2013, and building continues today.

-The four attached home plans range in size from 1,883 to 2,355 square feet.
+The four attached home plans range in size from about 1,883 to 2,355 square feet.
 Single family homes are between 1,712 and 3,007 square feet.
 All come with at least three bedrooms, two baths, and an attached two car garage.
 Some properties are single story.
 Others are single story with the option of adding a loft.
 Still others are two complete stories.

 Many dwellings offer walk-in closets, a flex room, a covered patio or private courtyard entrances, and a spacious "eat-in" kitchen.
 Natural light is actually a design element.
 Exteriors have vinyl siding with stone accents.